What is Gonorrhoea?

 How the service works

-Medicines require a signature upon delivery.
-Most orders are dispensed and dispatched for delivery the next working day.
+Decide which test kit you need and purchase online.
 All orders are sent using discrete packaging with no mention of Anytime Doctor or the parcel content.
 Upgrade to same day delivery for orders within the M25.

 All of our prices are fully inclusive.
 When buying your treatment online our price includes the cost of the consultation, the issuing of a private prescription, dispensing of the medicine itself, free delivery and doctor after-care.
 There are no hidden extras.